Frequently Asked Questions About Criminal Defense

 A: Probation is a type of criminal sentence that allows a person to stay in the community rather than serve time in prison as long as he or she complies with certain conditions (like regularly reporting to a probation officer, refraining from alcohol and drugs, holding down a job, not associating with certain people and not committing further crimes).
 Parole is the supervised release of a prisoner from incarceration into the community before the end of his or her sentence or after a period of imprisonment has been completed.
 Conditions of parole are often similar to those of probation.

-Q: What is restitution in the criminal context?
+Q: What is restitution in the criminal law context?

 Q: What is white-collar crime?

-A: White-collar crime, also called "paper crime," refers generally to non-violent financial crimes involving fraud or other dishonesty committed in business or commercial contexts.
-Examples include insider trading, embezzlement, securities fraud and tax evasion.
+A: White-collar crime refers generally to non-violent financial crimes involving fraud or other dishonesty committed in business or commercial contexts.
+Examples include insider trading, embezzlement, wire or securities fraud, and tax evasion.